akshitmalia/keylogger-cantilever/README.md

 - os

 ## How to Run
-1. Open terminal and activate your Python environment
+1. Open Command Prompt and navigate to the project folder
+2. Activate the virtual environment:
+   venv\Scripts\activate
-2. Run the script:
+3. Run the script:
+   python keylogger.py
-3. The script will log keystrokes to `keystrokes.txt` and save screenshots
+4. The script will begin logging keystrokes and capturing screenshots every 10 seconds
-4. Press `Ctrl + C` to stop the script
+5. To stop the script, press:
+   Ctrl + C

 ## Note
 All logs and screenshots are excluded from version control using `.gitignore` for privacy and security reasons.